 Along with all sorts of interesting bird and wildlife, a paddle along one of our canals reveals fascinating insights into the engineering brilliance of the Victorian era.

 Llangollen canal, North Wales

 Close to the pretty town of Llangollen you can explore some of Britain's most spectacular industrial heritage as you paddle a Canadian open canoe.
 You take a full day to paddle around eight miles through green rural countryside, drifting past floating plants, diving beetles and kingfishers.
 As part of the ride, you get to paddle right across mighty Pontcysyllte Aqueduct high above the ground (don't look down!) and through two spooky brick-lined tunnels.

 Monmouthshire and Brecon Canal

-For a wonderful way of seeing some of Wales’ most spectacular scenery from a different perspective, look to our winding rivers.
+To see some of Wales’ most spectacular scenery from a different perspective, look to our winding rivers.
 You can enjoy a day out on the water and discover meadows and woods that no footpath would reveal.
-And, there’s always a good riverside pub to stop off at if you need vital refreshment!
+Of course, there’s always a good riverside pub to stop off if you need vital refreshment.

 River Wye, South Wales

-Three-quarters of a million paddlers each year can’t be wrong; Britain’s favourite river reveals its best side by canoe.
-Head for the River Wye and hire at Glasbury then drift downstream past waterbirds and over gentle rapids for lunch and book-browsing in Hay-on-Wye.
-Or go overnight.
-Some operators provide adventures into the southern Wye, where the river unfolds views like stage sets and a tipi or B&B lies at the end of each day on the river.
+Britain’s favourite river reveals its best side by canoe.
+Head for the River Wye and hire at Glasbury.
+Then drift downstream past waterbirds and over gentle rapids for lunch and book-browsing in Hay-on-Wye.
+Or why not go overnight?
+Some operators provide multi-day adventures, to stretches of the river not normally seen by other paddlers.
+You might cross the border into England and reach Symond's Yat and even paddle past the mysterious remains of Tintern Abbey.
 On full days afloat, dawns burn brighter, evenings are stiller.
-And cups of teas are tastier.
+And cups of tea are tastier.